tyiannak/deep_audio_features/README.md

 ```
 (The model will be saved in a local filename based on the timestamp)

-## Combine CNNs with hand-crafted features
+## Combine CNN features

+In deep_audio_features/combine/config.yaml choose (i) which CNN models you want to combine by modifying either the model_paths or the google_drive_ids fields, (ii) whether you want to combine different CNN models (extract_nn_features boolean variable), use hand-crafted audio features (extract_basic_features boolean variable), or combine the aforementioned choices (both variables set to True).

-### Train a combination of CNNs and hand-crafted features
+### Train a combination of CNNs
 ```
 python3 deep_audio_features/combine/trainer.py -i 4class_small/music_small 4class_small/speech_small -c deep_audio_features/combine/config.yaml
 ```